What Does an Emergency Room Physician Do?

 After triage, an emergency room physician must be prepared to treat the wide range of symptoms that he or she encounters on a daily basis.
 An ER doctor, unlike doctors who specialize in a specific field of medicine, must have a working knowledge of all fields of medicine.
 An ER doctor must be knowledgeable enough to refer a patient to a specialist if one is needed, which necessitates a wide range of medical knowledge.

 Aside from practicing medicine, an emergency room physician must be able to delegate authority and collaborate with other members of the ER team.
 In an emergency room, nurses, technicians, and staff all play important roles, and they all look to the attending physician for direction.
-For example, once an ER doctor determines that a patient is not in immediate danger, he may delegate the patient’s care to one of the ER nurses or order diagnostic tests on the patient to be completed a technician.
+For example, once an ER doctor determines that a patient is not in immediate danger, he may delegate the patient’s care to one of the ER nurses or order diagnostic tests on the patient to be completed by a technician.